mbramwell1/polling-app/polling-api/README.md

 This is the API submission for the Technical Test for Martin Bramwell.
 The submission uses the Spring Boot framework, along with RestAssured and TestContainers for testing.

-Some assumptions/compromises have been made:
-1. A Poll is active until a new Poll is created
-2. Creating a new Poll deactivates the current Active Poll
-3. Votes are only allowed on a Poll whilst the Poll is active
-4. A user cannot vote on the same Poll twice, or change their vote
-5. For simplicity, I am using the 'admin' database on Mongo along with the root user.
-This would not be advisable for a production system.

 ## Running the application via the Maven Wrapper

 The API needs a Mongo and Redis instance available.
 The easiest way to get started is to use the Spring Boot tools and Docker compose.